AbdUlrahman167/Linear_Regression/README.md

 # Linear_Regression
+#K-Nearest

-#term regression is used when you try to find the relationship between variables.
+term regression is used when you try to find the relationship between variables.

-#Linear regression uses the relationship between the data-points to draw a straight line through all them.
+Linear regression uses the relationship between the data-points to draw a straight line through all them.
 #This line can be used to predict future values.